Three Minute Step test

 What happens on the day

-On the day the physiologist will describe what will happen during the test and you will have the opportunity to ask questions.
-For monitoring during the test a pulse oximeter is placed on their finger or forehead to measure oxygen saturations and heart rate.
-We will ask a couple of questions about your child's breathing and leg tiredness using a visual analogue scoring system – this is simply a scale to assess your child's breathing and leg tiredness.
+On the day of the test your child will be greeted by a physiologist, they will start by giving a description of the test and you will have the opportunity to ask any questions.
+For monitoring during the test a pulse oximeter is placed on your child's finger or forehead to measure oxygen saturations and heart rate.
+We will ask your child about their breathing and leg tiredness using a visual analogue scoring system – this is a simple scale to use.

 The physiologist will ask your child to step on and off a step to a metronome beat.
 The test is timed at three minutes but if your child is unable to complete this or keep with the rhythm of the metronome, the test may be stopped early.
 This test can be challenging for some so lots of encouragement will be given throughout.